General Dentistry in Aurora, CO

 How does gum disease develop?

 In its earliest stage gum disease is called gingivitis.
 For some people, the first sign of gingivitis is gums that bleed when they brush and floss.
 You might also notice your gums are swollen or you have persistent bad breath.

 Gum disease in its later stage is called periodontitis.
 At this point, gum disease is so advanced that pockets form between the teeth and gums.
 The jawbone can also be compromised, and without treatment, tooth loss can occur.

 Many people don’t realize that gum disease is the main cause of tooth loss in adults.
 Don’t be a dental statistic: Maintain healthy gums to keep your teeth healthy.

-The problem with gum disease is that many people don’t even realize they have it so they don’t seek treatment for it.
+One of the problems with gum disease is that many people are at risk and don’t even realize it.
 It often shows up without any recognizable symptoms, which is another reason why it’s so important to see your dentist regularly.